jan-osch/syncrow/README.md

 # Syncrow

-Real time file synchronization using sockets.
+Real time directory synchronization using sockets.
+It can be used as a command line tool, and as a library in other programs.

 ## Installation